Mergers and acquisitions

 Mergers are a mechanism used by businesses to restructure in order to compete and prosper.
 However, some mergers can have a negative effect on consumer welfare by, for example, leading to an increase in price or a reduction in output.
 That is, they substantially lessen competition and, as a result, consumers (including businesses) suffer.

-Mergers over a certain financial threshold must be notified to the Competition and Consumer Protection Commission (CCPC) for review as required by the Competition Act 2002, as amended (Competition Act).
-It should be noted that the Competition and Consumer Protection Act 2014 (2014 Act) made a number of important amendments to the merger review regime set out in the Competition Act.
+Mergers over a certain financial threshold must be notified to the Competition and Consumer Protection Commission (CCPC) for review as required by the Competition Act 2002, as amended (2002 Act).
+It should be noted that the Competition and Consumer Protection Act 2014 (2014 Act) made a number of important amendments to the merger review regime set out in the 2002 Act.
 The CCPC aims at all times to make sure that mergers are reviewed in a timely manner so that good mergers are not held up.
 At the same time, the CCPC actively protects the interests of consumers and has the power to block mergers where it finds that the merger will lead to a “substantial lessening of competition”.

 The procedures and timelines of the CCPC in reviewing notified mergers are set out below.
 This section also: